Free personalized radio that

 As Feist worked on her third album, in 2006 she released a collection called Open Season, which featured remixes, collaborative recordings, and other odds and ends.
 While Let It Die made Feist into a major indie success story, 2007's The Reminder turned her into a bona fide pop star; it entered the Canadian album charts at number two, and debuted at number 16 in the United States.
 The album was already selling well when Apple used the song "1234" in a TV spot for the iPod Nano; the commercial seemingly did as much to sell the song as it did the audio player, and pushed "1234" into the Top Ten of the U.S. singles charts on the strength of paid downloads alone.
 "My Moon, My Man" and "I Feel It All" also fared well as singles, while The Reminder earned Feist a gold record in the United States and sold over a million copies internationally, as well as winning her another five Juno Awards.

 The success of The Reminder led to a number of interesting collaborations for Feist: she appeared on Stephen Colbert's 2008 holiday special A Colbert Christmas: The Greatest Gift of All, sang a duet with Jeff Tweedy on Wilco's 2009 release Wilco: The Album, contributed to a Skip Spence tribute album curated by Beck (it also featured Wilco, Jamie Lidell, and James Gadson), appeared in a short film directed by Kevin Drew titled The Water, and performed a rewritten version of "1234" on Sesame Street with the Muppets.
 She also reunited with Broken Social Scene for a handful of live appearances, one of which was shot by director Bruce McDonald for the film This Movie Is Broken.
 However, while Feist was enjoying working with others, she put a self-imposed moratorium on creating new music of her own for several years, instead working with filmmaker Anthony Seck on a documentary about the recording of The Reminder and her subsequent concert tour, entitled Look at What the Light Did Now.
 In 2011, Feist returned with a new album, Metals, a low-key set that was well received but noticeably less poppy than The Reminder.
-During subsequent years, she kept busy while not releasing much Feist material: she wrote a song for one of the Twilight movies ("Fire in the Water"), made an appearance in the 2011 film The Muppets, collaborated on a split single with the witty heavy metal band Mastodon for Record Store Day 2012, performed at the tenth-anniversary festival of the Arts & Crafts label in 2013, and made appearances on recordings by friends including Mocky and Kevin Drew. ~ Mark Deming
+During subsequent years, she kept busy while not releasing much Feist material: she wrote a song for one of the Twilight movies ("Fire in the Water"), made an appearance in the 2011 film The Muppets, collaborated on a split single with the witty heavy metal band Mastodon for Record Store Day 2012, performed at the tenth-anniversary festival of the Arts & Crafts label in 2013, and made appearances on recordings by friends including Mocky and Kevin Drew.
+When Feist re-emerged with her fifth studio album and first in five-and-a-half years, she explored themes of various emotional states.
+Pleasure arrived in the spring of 2017 alongside a schedule of international music festival appearances. ~ Mark Deming

 Track List: Metals